 Alessandro Vannini is a biochemist.
 He heads the Centre for Structural Biology after almost 8 years as a Principal Investigatori and Deputy Head of Division at the Institute of Cancer Research in London.

-Alessandro is a already operational in Milan at Palazzo Italia, working to develop the Centre for Structural Biology.
-His laboratory will focus on structural and functional analisys of large macromolecular complexes assembling around RNA Pol III loci and that play a role in gene expression and structural organization of the eukaryotic genome.
+His laboratory focuses on structural and functional analisys of large macromolecular complexes assembling around RNA Pol III loci and that play a role in gene expression and structural organization of the eukaryotic genome.
 These mechanisms are often deregulated in human diseases, such as cancer and congenital neurodegenerative diseases.

 Selenium is a micronutrient essential for the generation of selenoproteins, which function predominantly by detoxifying cellular reactive oxygen species.
 In this issue, Carlisle et al. describe a novel mechanism whereby perturbing selenium utilization via inhibition of SEPHS2, a component of the selenocysteine-biosynthesis pathway, results in selenide poisoning and cancer cell death.